 Let it sit for hours.
 I let mine sit overnight.
 You’ll want the mixture to sit for at least a few hours until the water has cooled.
 If you remember, give it a stir every once in awhile to agitate the clothes.

-When ready drain the water you'll be amazed maybe even appalled at the color of the water.
+Drain the water you'll be amazed maybe even appalled at the color of the water.
 For me it's brown.
-Ick.
+Ick

 All my love,